Canterbury Roman Museum: Mosaic pavement

 Generations of building at Canterbury have raised the level of the town since Roman times so that the pavement, with preserved remains of a town house with hypocaust, is exhibited in situ underground.
 The scheduled monument listing describes the pavement thus: "The excavations of 1945−1946 uncovered a series of three mosaic panels which decorate the remains of a corridor of a Roman house".
 It dates from around 300 AD and is preserved with an air conditioning system.

 Excavated artefacts

 Excavated objects such as household deities, including one in the form of a horse, are shown here.
 There is a lot of Roman glass including some decorated examples, silver spoons, an axe, tweezers, a plumb weight and dice.
 The 5th century AD silver hoard was excavated at Westgate Gardens in 1962.
 Military artefacts include metal parts of cavalry harness which have been reconstructed with new leather straps and a pair of cavalry swords (spathae) recovered from a double burial, possibly a murder.
-Roof tiles and floor tiles are exhibited; one tile is impressed with the mark, "I, Cabrianus, made this tile".
-Another tile bears a dog's footprint, made while the clay was wet.
+Roof tiles and floor tiles are also exhibited, one displaying a dog's footprints.